 That’s entirely up to you.
 As a rule, the longer the contract the cheaper it gets: really short contracts are convenient but tend to cost more.
-The sweet spot is usually at the one-year mark: use the “Contract Length” filter in our comparison chart to compare contracts of that length.
+The sweet spot is usually at the one-year mark and occasionally the two year mark much like phone contracts. use the “Contract Length” filter in our comparison chart to compare contracts of that length.

 How much phone data do I need?

-That’s a very good question, and we’ll answer it with another one: what do you use your phone for?
-If you’re on Netflix, YouTube and Spotify all day, you’ll burn through data like a big burny thing.
+That’s a very good question, and we’ll answer it with another one: How much do you love Netflix and Spotify?
+If you rarely look up from your phone throughout the day and stream constantly, you’ll burn through data like...well a big burny thing.
 If all you do is instant message, you’ll hardly use any data at all.